Anthony Perkins: Missed roles

-Perkins was offered the lead role in Dancing in the Checkered Shade, a play by John Van Druten.
-In a 1956 interview, Perkins stated, "I had little money and was practically set for Dancing in the Checkered Shade.
-My agents were split in their decisions.
-New York said I should stay and do the play.
-Hollywood said I should come out and do Friendly Persuasion].
-It was like flipping a coin.
-So I took the picture."
-Dancing in the Checkered Shade did not make it to Broadway, while Friendly Persuasion earned Perkins an Academy Award nomination and brought him increased recognition in Hollywood.

 Perkins auditioned for the lead roles in East of Eden and Rebel Without a Cause, both of which were awarded to James Dean.
 Rumors suggested that Perkins's loss of the East of Eden role led director Elia Kazan to cast him as Tom Lee in the Broadway production of Tea and Sympathy, but Kazan publicly denied this.
-Perkins was later cast in Friendly Persuasion over Dean and replaced Dean posthumously in This Angry Age.
+Perkins was later cast in Friendly Persuasion over Dean and, following Dean's demise, replaced him in This Angry Age.